 PS5: key facts

 - What is it?
-The Sony PS5 is the next-gen PlayStation console, replacing the PS4 Slim and PS4 Pro.
+The Sony PS5 is the next-gen PlayStation console.

 - Will PS5 have VR?
 Oh yes.
-The next-gen console will be compatible with current PSVR hardware, and there are also rumors of PSVR 2.
+The next-gen console will support current PSVR hardware, and there are also rumors of PSVR 2.

 PS5 release date

 - PS5 pre-order date: September 17 (live now)

 - PS5 release date: November 12 (US, Canada, Australia, New Zealand, Japan, Mexico, South Korea)